DomenicoTanzarella/predictingEuro24winner/README.md

     ...and the winner of Euro2024 is...

   Please note that Individual csv files used for the project are in the git repository: in the notebook they are imported from a Google Drive folder, but they can easily be loaded from a computer

+##### Next Steps

+Experiment with different classifiers, or different dataset.
+Run GridSearchCV to fine tune the models (GPUs needed).

 ##### Contact and Further Information
 Domenico Tanzarella